-Because of the immense rise in popularity of the labradoodle, people began crossing any Labrador with a Poodle without regard to genetics, bloodlines, or temperment and calling the puppies "Labradoodles".
-The result was an unpredictable variety of puppies with various physical characteristics and temperments.
+Because of the immense rise in popularity of the labradoodle, people began crossing any Labrador with a Poodle without regard to genetics, bloodlines, or temperament and calling the puppies “Labradoodles”.
+The result was an unpredictable variety of puppies with various physical characteristics and temperaments.

 The Authentic Australian Labradoodle is the product of 22 years of development and contains the genes of 6 different breeds in specific proportion.
 The six breeds are Poodle, Labrador Retriever, Irish Water Spaniel, Curly Coat Retriever, American Cocker Spaniel, and English Cocker Spaniel.
 It is the result of tightly controlled breeding for very specific traits.

 * Temperament of a service dog.
 Indeed the logo of Tegan Park Research and Breeding Center in Australia is “Born to Serve”